COPtoLON/TMRW/market expectations.md

 Other funds may focus on volatility or on absorbing mispriced risk from weaker strategies.\
 Despite nuanced differences, all of these perspectives can be placed under an umbrella of large-population, strategic decision-making, a natural setting for mean-field games.

-## Key Components for a Trading Algorithm
-Any well-considered trading algorithm must incorporate several elements:

-### Predictions and Conditional Logic
-The algorithm should have predictive capabilities (forecasting future market behavior) and conditional logic to adapt to specific scenarios.

-### Risk Measurements and Statistical Considerations
-Risk management and modeling of potential losses are essential.
-A robust design contemplates the probability of being wrong and prescribes adjustments—e.g., scaling down positions.

-### Strategic Framework
-Deciding how and when to use derivatives, short selling, or other asset allocations requires a structured policy.
-The algorithm should recognize when and how to influence or “push” the market.

-### Incorporation of Human Behavior
-Although quantitative in nature, any algorithm benefits from considering behavioral finance aspects—e.g., herding, panic selling, or FOMO (fear of missing out)—that can dominate at certain times.

 ## Mean-Field Game Theory
 Mean-field game (MFG) theory studies how strategic decision-making unfolds among many “small” agents in a large population.
 Each agent’s individual influence on the system is negligible, yet collectively these agents drive its overall dynamics.
 The term “mean field” is borrowed from physics, where the behavior of large systems can often be approximated by examining one representative particle in an “average” field created by the others.